Les Mots (album): Background and release

-The booklet is composed of very sexy and provocative photographs of Farmer in suggestive positions wearing pearly stockings, a pink pants and a silk négligée.
-These photos were taken by Ellen Von Unwerth, with a budget of 67,000 euros.
-However, unlike previous albums, the singer is smiling in these photos.
+The booklet includes photographs of Farmer in suggestive positions wearing pearly stockings, pink panties and a silk nightgown, taken from a photoshoot by Ellen von Unwerth on a budget of €67,000.
+Notably, Farmer is seen smiling and laughing in the photos, unlike in previous shoots.

-There were four singles from this best of: "L'Histoire d'une fée, c'est..."
-(27 February 2001), "Les Mots" (13 November 2001), "C'est une belle journée" (16 April 2002) and "Pardonne-moi" (21 October 2002).
-The two first ones were released before the best of, and the two others after this one.

 Critical reception

-"Les mots" was generally well received by contemporary musical critics and media.
+Les mots was generally well received by contemporary musical critics and media.
 According to La Libre Belgique, the Farmer's work is "synthesized in a superb way" in this album.
 This compilation also "gives an idea of the real musical evolution" of the artist.
 The Swiss newspaper Le Matin described this album as "a superb compilation" and "a 'must' in the matter", containing "many hits", with "provocative" images.
 The French magazine Flèches Cool said that this album is an "imposing best of with 27 tracks, all very well known and appreciated by a wide public".
 Télé Star praised the first CD, saying it contains hits with "unstoppable melody", "flights of strings", and "tortured or sexy words", while it criticized the second CD, that "testifies the frayed inspiration of the singer".
 As for Voici, "this double album stands out".